AsavarTzeth/ansible-role-users/README.md

 --------------

     # The default user shell, used on user creation.
-    - users_default_shell: (default: /bin/bash)
+    users_default_shell: (default: /bin/bash)

     # Defines if the role should create a primary group if it does not exist.
     # In order to prevent the role from failing this is set to true by default.
     # Disable this if groups are managed elsewhere.
-    - users_create_primary_group: (default: true)
+    users_create_primary_group: (default: true)

     # Enables management of privilege escalation using sudo.
     # Disable this if sudo will not be used, or is managed elsewhere.
-    - users_enable_sudo: (default: true)
+    users_enable_sudo: (default: true)

     # The only mandatory parameter is the name.
+    users:
-    - name                 # The username of the user.
+      - name:                 # The username of the user.
-    - gecos                # The comment field, also known and used for the real name of the user.
+        gecos:                # The comment field, also known and used for the real name of the user.
-    - homedir              # The home directory of the user.
+        homedir:              # The home directory of the user.
-    - primary_group        # The primary user group.
+        primary_group:        # The primary user group.
-    - groups               # A list of complementary groups for the user.
+        groups:               # A list of complementary groups for the user.
-    - no_create_home       # If true, do not create a home directory.
+        no_create_home:       # If true, do not create a home directory.
-    - shell                # The default user shell.
+        shell:                # The default user shell.
-    - ssh_authorized_keys  # A list of ssh public keys to add to add to an authorized_keys file.
+        ssh_authorized_keys:  # A list of ssh public keys to add to add to an authorized_keys file.
-    - sudo                 # The sudo string that will be used to configure sudo.
+        sudo:                 # The sudo string that will be used to configure sudo.
-    - system               # If true, the user will be a system user.
+        system:               # If true, the user will be a system user.
 This does not affect existing users.

 Dependencies
 ------------